TeamHelvetica/TeamHelvetica.github.io/README.md

 # TeamHelvetica.github.io
 HCI:CS374

+# Before the beginning
+Please, download or pull the whole files from the github and run index.html.
+Because, our project uses Google Map API and Google Map API key doesn't work for github.io.
+Most of functionality works, but "search location in any language" function doesn't work in github.io, which is important part of our project.
+So, to have full experience of the project, please download files from github.

 # How to use
 start with index.html
 At the begining there is only search result of baseballbat, so try to search with 'baseball' 'bat' or 'baseballbat'